bartvanhalder/owlin-apidocs/README.md

  - number between 0 and 200
  - Using the hits parameter you can change the amount of articles returned
 - ``sort``
-	- Using the 'sort' parameter you can define in which manner the articles are be sorted.
+	- The 'sort' parameter determines the way articles are sorted.
 	- default: scored:desc
 	- Value can be
-		- decaying_activity
+		- decaying_activity:desc
-		- activity
+		- activity:desc
-		- epoch
+		- epoch:desc
+		- the above combinations with asc
 - ``range``
 	- Use the range parameter to filter out articles from a specific time or ranking range.
 The value is an object with the key you want to filter on, followed by a ``from`` and/or ``to`` field.
 Like: ``range = {"epoch":{"from":1389861184,"to":1391070784}}``
 	- By default, the range goes from 2 weeks ago to the current time.